-At a meeting held on May 5, 2015, our corporate governance and compensation committee reviewed our compensation plan for directors.
-As a result of this review, the corporate governance and compensation committee recommended that the annual retainer that we pay to independent directors for their roles on our board and board committees be increased from an annual retainer of \$36,000 to \$42,000, payable quarterly, effective June 1, 2015.
+In 2016, fees paid to independent directors for their roles on our board and board committees remained flat at 2015 levels (\$42,000, payable quarterly).
 Our independent directors are also reimbursed for any expenses incurred to attend a board or committee meeting.